 The overall context of the Holocaust involves loss and the separation of families.

 The book addresses the Holocaust and Nazi occupation directly but at a level appropriate for upper elementary students.
-The approach is historical and religious, emphasizing the 'brotherhood' between the two faiths.
 The resolution is hopeful, focusing on the lives saved rather than the atrocities committed, though the reality of the war is not erased.

 An 8 to 11 year old who is beginning to study world history and feels overwhelmed by stories of conflict.
 This child needs to see that even in the darkest historical moments, there are people of different backgrounds working together for good.

 Parents should be prepared to explain what 'occupation' and 'resistance' mean.
 Some of the dark, impressionistic artwork may require a moment of pause to discuss the mood and atmosphere of wartime Paris.
-A parent might reach for this after hearing their child express a narrow or stereotypical view of religious groups, or after the child expresses fear about 'bad people' in history books.
+A parent might reach for this to show their child a powerful example of interfaith cooperation and courage during a difficult historical period.

 Younger children (8-9) will focus on the 'secret hideout' and 'rescue mission' aspects.
 Older children (10-12) will grasp the political risks and the moral significance of a religious minority risking everything to save another persecuted group.